 Silence.
 Nobody applauds.
 No on.
 Not even some weirdo in back.
 I don’t know why I said it.
 I didn’t mean to.
 It just came out.
-I try to explain, I try to tell them I don’t look down on anyone and it’s good to be enthusiastic maybe but we can’t do anything really but we can still believe in stuff.
-It’s an incoherent jumble.
-I babble for a minute or so and then just say thank you, and I go back to my chair and sit down.
-And still no one applauds.
+I try to explain, I try to tell them I don’t look down on anyone and it’s good to be enthusiastic maybe but we can’t do anything really but we can still believe in stuff and that’s probably good.
+But I don’t believe what I’m saying and it’s an incoherent jumble.
+I babble for a minute or so more and then just say thank you, and I go back to my chair and sit down.
+Still no one applauds.
 Not even politely.

 Then a red-faced legionnaire rushes across the stage to grab the microphone.